 Up and down pressure on the contact point should be about even.
 This is the function of the return lever (drawing #9) and the shape of the spring.
 For ideal performance, the shape of this spring should mimic that of a brand new part.
 Often times, this spring gets bent out of shape when it is removed during a repair attempt.

 Crystal replacement: Interapid crystals are not user replaceable.
 They require a crystal press for insertion.
-The crystals are flat, slightly over-sized and must be inserted with a crystal press.
+The crystals are flat or just slightly convex, slightly over-sized and must be inserted with a crystal press.
 The crystal press will make them dome-shaped and this is what keeps the crystals in place.
 You can opt to purchase the bezel with crystal already installed (see parts list above) so that you simply remove the old bezel and screw on the new bezel with the new crystal, or you can send us the indicator with instructions to replace the crystal only.
 The cost is $30.

 Removing the bezel: The bezel is threaded and unscrews.
 Hold the lower bezel plate steady with a small screw driver or pin, placed in one of the two holes, while you unscrew the bezel (see details below).